DataBoySu/Local-GPUMonitor/CONTRIBUTING.md

-# Contributing to Cluster Health Monitor
+# Contributing to Local GPU Monitor

 First off, thanks for taking the time to go through my project!